Implementation of discrete positive operator valued measures on linear optical systems using cosine-sine decomposition: Background

+will result in the measurement operators $K_i$.
+Since we are working in the second level of description of POVMs, the matrix $U$ is not unique and the $m\times m$ matrices $A_{i,j}$ can be chosen arbitraily as long as $U$ is unitary.

 Projective measurements are a special case of POVMs where $E_i$'s are one-dimensional projectors with an additional constraint Tr$(E_i E_j) = \delta_{ij}$, which states that the outcomes form an orthonormal basis.
-Unlike a non-degenerate projective measurement, the number of outcomes in a POVM need not be equal to the dimension of Hilbert space of the system.
+Unlike a non-degenerate projective measurement, the number of outcomes in a POVM need not be equal to the dimension of Hilbert space of the system and can also be continuous.
+For example, a measurement of the direction of spin $1/2$ particles is a POVM with a continous spectrum of outcomes.
+Moreoever, such POVMs can be transformed into a random choice of measurements with a finite number of outcomes~\cite{continous}.
+However, dealing with measurements having a continouos set of outcomes including homodyne and heterodyne measurements is beyond the scope of this paper, while we primarily focus on discrete outcome measurements only.
+We implement these POVMs using unitary transformations and projective measurements.